garthreckers/Flatell/README.md

     ->start();
 ```

 Other methods you can add on to this include ->disablePageController(), ->disableHomeController(), ->disableSingleController(), ->disableArchiveController(), ->disable404Controller().
-These can be used if you are incrementally migrating your code since they will disable Spinion for these templates and use the default files in the root directory.
+These can be used if you are slowly migrating your code since they will disable Spinion for these templates and use the default files in the root directory.

 ### Custom Post Types